GENI-NSF/geni-tools/README-omni.txt

 Get the AM API compliant slice credential (signed XML document) for the given slice name.

- * format: omni.py getslicecred <slicename>
+ * Format: `omni.py getslicecred <slicename>`

- * examples:
+ * Examples:
-  * Get slice mytest credential from slice authority, save to a file: omni.py -o getslicecred mytest
+  * Get slice mytest credential from slice authority, save to a file:
+      `omni.py -o getslicecred mytest`

-  * Get slice mytest credential from slice authority, save to a file with filename prefix mystuff: omni.py -o -p mystuff getslicecred mytest
+  * Get slice mytest credential from slice authority, save to a file with filename prefix mystuff:
+      `omni.py -o -p mystuff getslicecred mytest`

-  * Get slice mytest credential from slice authority, save to a file with name mycred.xml: omni.py -o --slicecredfile mycred.xml getslicecred mytest
+  * Get slice mytest credential from slice authority, save to a file with name mycred.xml:
+      `omni.py -o --slicecredfile mycred.xml getslicecred mytest`

-  * Get slice mytest credential from saved file delegated-mytest-slicecred.xml (perhaps this is a delegated credential?): omni.py --slicecredfile delegated-mytest-slicecred.xml getslicecred mytest
+  * Get slice mytest credential from saved file delegated-mytest-slicecred.xml (perhaps this is a delegated credential?):
+      `omni.py --slicecredfile delegated-mytest-slicecred.xml getslicecred mytest`

 If you specify the -o option, the credential is saved to a file.
-The filename is <slicename>-cred.xml
+The filename is `<slicename>-cred.xml`
-But if you specify the --slicecredfile option then that is the filename used.
+But if you specify the `--slicecredfile` option then that is the filename used.

-Additionally, if you specify the --slicecredfile option and that references a file that is not empty, then we do not query the Slice Authority for this credential, but instead read it from this file.
+Additionally, if you specify the `--slicecredfile` option and that references a file that is not empty, then we do not query the Slice Authority for this credential, but instead read it from this file.